dkauf42/bayota/efficiencysubproblem/README.md

 │   ├── instance_data      <- Intermediate data that has been transformed.
 │   └── raw                <- Original, immutable data.
 │
-├── jnotebooks             <- Notebooks for looking at model results and analyses │
-├── castjeeves             <- Submodule to query source data │
 ├── src                    <- Source code for use in this project.
 │   ├── __init__.py        <- Makes src a Python module
 │   ├── study.py           <- Main class for setting up optimization runs